About Us: What We Do

 - Pullman Voter – LWV of Pullman’s Monthly Newsletter

-- Washington State Voter – LWV of Washington’s Quarterly Newsletter
+- Washington State Voter – LWV of Washington’s Monthly Newsletter

 - TRY, They Represent You - Directory of Elected Officials

 - NATIONAL: The League of Women Voters was organized in 1919 after suffrage for women was passed by Congress and ratified by the states.
 Since that time the League has kept pace with changing times.
 The League has worked hard to improve the legal status of women and the welfare of children and to improve legislation protecting the consumer.
 The League championed the reorganization of Congress, and has led the struggle to fight air and water pollution.
 The League is concerned about equal opportunities for all citizens in education, employment and housing.

 - STATE: The League of Women Voters of Washington was organized in 1920.
 Over the years the LWVWA has given sustained attention to issues dealing with the judicial system, election laws, government, state finances, children’s services and the environment.

 - LOCAL: Local Leagues have spearheaded improvements in the structure and efficiency of town and city governments, have worked on such issues as public schools, housing, health services, sanitation, tax reforms, city charters and local planning.